Striking

 Which one should you choose first?

-If you want a practical, high-output class that gets you moving and teaches you real striking habits quickly, kickboxing can be the better starting point.
-If you already know you want deeper clinch work, more traditional Thai mechanics, and a strong bridge into MMA, Muay Thai may be the better fit.
+If you want a practical, high-output class that gets you moving and teaches real striking habits quickly, the coach will usually start you with the more accessible kickboxing toolkit.
+If you already know you want deeper clinch work, more traditional Thai mechanics, and a strong bridge into MMA, the same combined session can bias your work toward Muay Thai as your fundamentals settle.

 The good news is that you do not need to guess forever.
 The best way to decide is to visit the gym, talk to a coach, and see how the classes are run in real life.